MehulGarg21/CPP-Projects/lab3/README.md

 **Objectives**
 The objectives of this assignment are for you to practice: (1) the use of C++ I/O streams, including error handling, (2) dynamic allocation and de-allocation of one-dimensional arrays, (3) solve a problem using object-oriented programming.
 You will do so through the design of a program that parses circuit building commands from the standard input, displaying appropriate error messages if necessary, and by creating and maintaining resistors in a circuit.
 You will be asked to calculate the voltage at certain nodes.

 **Problem Statement**
 Your task is to implement a program for storing resistors in a circuit.
 The circuit, or network, is defined by a number of nodes, each node being connected to one or more resistors.
 Each resistor has certain values associated with it, including: resistance value, text name, and the IDs of the two nodes (endpoints) it connects.
 The diagram below (Fig 1) illustrates an example.
 Here R1 connects nodes 1 and 2, R2 does the same, and R3 connects nodes 1 and 3.
 The nodes could be strips on a breadboard for example, with resistors plugged in to some nodes.
 The program you will write is similar to the "input-and-store-the-network" portion of real programs used to simulate electric circuits, and programs that control the robots that automatically insert resistors connecting the appropriate points (nodes) on circuit boards.

+Circuits are input using a text-based user interface.
+Commands are defined to allow the user to insert, modify, delete and print resistors, and to set the maximum size of the network.
+Based on the commands given, you will need to maintain two arrays, one of Resistors and one of Nodes, to which you can add and modify elements.